caperavensoftware/DynamicForms/DynamicForms/developer-notes/section.csv.md

 when using conditional data type you need to provide the section id to use if the checkbox is checked. this section will then become part of the sequance of sections you need to fill in.

+## additional information
+this column contains extra content depending on the data type. if the datatype is either detail or conditional the additional information is the id or id collection of sections that must be used. e.g. 1 or 1,2,3 if the datatype is any other data type you can define default values here.
+If you want the additional value to be part of On Key you can use the @query to define what must be pluged in from the server side as a default value to show on the client.

+## Default value examples
+field5;@wo.code                 - on the server fill in pdf field5 with he code of the work order (using label column) field6;@wo.code + @datenow      - on the server fill in pdf feld6 with the code of the work order and the time stamp ("R00100 12/01/2021 00:12:23") field7;label,text,hello world   - on client show "hello world" as the default value field8;label,text,@wo.code      - on the client show the work order code as the default value for field8

 ## Example
 field1;Section B;boolean;
 field2;Section C;boolean;